pulumi/examples/gcp-py-network-component/README.md

     $ pulumi config set gcp:region us-central1
     ```

+1. Create a Python virtualenv, activate it, and install dependencies:

+    ```bash
+    $ python3 -m venv venv
+    $ source venv/bin/activate
+    $ pip install -r requirements.txt
+    ```

 1. Configure one or more subnetwork CIDRs for the program to use
    Note: This example is using structured configuration as per [Structured Configuration](https://www.pulumi.com/docs/intro/concepts/config/#structured-configuration)

     ```bash